Reveal the “original” Japanese Cheesecake Recipes

 Japanese Cheesecake

-Fresh berries and japanese cheesecake – a match made in culinary heaven.
+Fresh berries and Japanese Cheesecake – a match made in culinary heaven.

 For a delightful and fuss-free cheesecake, start by preparing a 7-inch round cake pan, greasing it and lining the bottom with parchment paper.
 Melt the cream cheese in short intervals in a microwave-safe bowl, ensuring a smooth texture without overheating.
 Whisk the egg yolks with sugar until light and creamy, then gently fold in the melted cream cheese.
 Add whole milk, lemon juice, and vanilla extract, blending until smooth.
 Sift cake flour and cornstarch over the mixture, folding them in for a cohesive batter.
 In a separate bowl, whip egg whites with sugar until stiff peaks form, then carefully fold them into the cheesecake batter.
 Pour the batter into the prepared pan and place it in a pressure cooker with water, cooking on low pressure for 25-30 minutes.
 Allow for a natural release for 10 minutes, then release any remaining pressure manually.
 Once cooled to room temperature, refrigerate the cheesecake before serving, ensuring a creamy and delicious treat for any occasion.